The Top 8 Nutrition Facts and Myths

 Satisfying a vitamin D deficiency is as simple as taking a walk in the sun.
 Research published in the Journal of Investigative Medicine highlights the role of sunlight in the synthesis of vitamin D in our skin.
 Just 15 to 20 minutes of sunlight exposure a few times a week can help you meet your vitamin D needs naturally.
 If sunlight exposure is limited, supplements might be needed.
 Vitamin D is a factor in bone strength, sleep and insomnia, immune function, and preventing diabetes.

-8. Calcium vs. Magnesium – A Dynamic Duo for Strong Teeth and Bones
+8. Calcium and Magnesium – A Dynamic Duo for Strong Teeth and Bones

 Both calcium and magnesium are essential for dental and bone health.
-Research in the Journal of the American College of Nutrition suggests that maintaining the right balance between these minerals is vital.
+Research suggests that maintaining the right balance between these minerals is vital.
 A recommended ratio is around 2:1 calcium to magnesium (twice as much calcium as magnesium).
-This duo supports bone density and overall well-being.
-Vitamin D also plays a role in bone strength.
+This duo supports bone density and is proven to provide better sleep.
+Vitamin D also plays a role in both bone strength and remedying insomnis.

 Benefits of Fiber in Fruits and Vegetables